blockchain2017/SMP/README.md

 Buy token on exchange BNB coin in wallet.
 Connect wallet and buy token recieve automatic

 Keep coins in our wallet Go to swap platform.
-First connect & confirm wallet, select day token lock, transfer PKC token to the system and comfirm a stake.
+First connect & confirm wallet, select day token lock, transfer SMP token to the system and comfirm a stake.

 Enjoy regular profits You rewards are generated daily until the date lock stake Now it’s time to enjoy your life and finally let your money work for you every day.